triton-inference-server/vllm_backend/README.md

 If you would like to use a specific vLLM commit or the latest version of vLLM, you will need to use a
 [custom execution environment](https://github.com/triton-inference-server/python_backend#creating-custom-execution-environments).
-Please see the
-[conda](samples/conda) subdirectory of the `samples` folder for information on how to do so.

 ## Sending Your First Inference